Great sand eel: Biology

 Breeding occurs between March and August.
 It feeds on plankton, fish larvae, and a vast range of crustaceans.

 Distribution and habitat

 The great sand eel is native to the eastern North Atlantic from Murmansk (70°N) and Spitzbergen (75°N) southwards to Portugal (38°N) including Iceland and the Baltic Sea.
 It has not been recorded from the Mediterranean Sea or the Barents Sea.

 It is to be found from the low water mark down to over 100 m, typically over clean and sandy substrates.
+Juveniles have occasionally been found between tide marks on sandy shores.

 Ecology

 Sand eels form an important part of the diet of many sea birds.
 Excessive fishing of sand eels on an industrial scale in the North Sea has been linked to a decline in the breeding success of kittiwakes, terns, fulmars, and shags.
+It is also predated upon by cetaceans and other fishes.